There were 12 women out of a total of 75 recruits going through the Academy at that time.

 “I’ve been in numerous situations throughout my career where I’ve been the only female and I’ve felt what it’s like to be different and the impacts that can have on your confidence.
 Conversely, there have been times when I am the only woman in a room and I haven’t even noticed.
 It’s dependant on the men around us.
 In the early years of my career I was often the only female on shift and sometimes in a work area.
 We have come a long way and I rarely experience this now and it is less common to be the only female in a senior management meeting.”

-“One of the biggest challenges of policing I see now is the increasing diversity of our community, and increasing the diversity of WA Police to reflect this, inclusive of gender.
+“One of the biggest challenges of policing I see now is the increasing diversity of our community, and increasing the diversity of the WA Police Force to reflect this, inclusive of gender.
 Working in Mirrabooka in my current role has highlighted this for me as it is one of the most diverse cultural sub-districts in Australia.
 I feel it’s important to acknowledge that all levels of engagement can make a difference and sometimes we may never know how much that difference is.”

 Senior Sergeant Sue Parmer is the Manager of North West Metropolitan Engagement and Support.